 This section of the Meramec Greenway has some of the more beautiful views in the River Ring.
 From the soaring limestone bluffs, the wildflowers in the springtime, and the ever-changing views of the Meramec River, it has something for everyone.
-It stretches from Sherman Beach in southwest St. Louis County along the river to Glencoe, with a spur north called Rock Hollow.Read More
+It stretches from Sherman Beach in southwest St. Louis County along the river to Glencoe, with a spur north called Rock Hollow, which includes a major hill at the end.Read More

 The trailhead at the Wabash, Frisco and Pacific Railroad is located near Highway 109 and Old State Road in Wildwood.
 If you live near Ridge Meadows Elementary School, you may be able to walk to explore this greenway.

 Each greenway is managed in cooperation with different municipalities and parks departments, who set the rules for greenway use, parking and hours of operation.
 Greenways often span multiple municipalities, so please be aware that these rules can change as you travel along the trail.
 Please be sure to follow all posted rules and regulations while you are living life outside!

 Click one of the buttons below to plan your route with Google Maps.

 If you’re not too far from this greenway, you may be able to connect to it on your bike.
 Check Google Maps to see if there is a route that is right for you.
 If you are on the Western Greenway or on the Rock Hollow Trail in Wildwood, you can access this trail on your bike.

 You cannot currently access this greenway via bus.